 The purpose of lipase testing is to assess for diseases of the pancreas, most commonly acute pancreatitis.
-The pancreas is an organ located behind the stomach that produces important hormones as well as chemicals called enzymes.
+An organ located behind the stomach, the pancreas produces important hormones as well as chemicals called enzymes.
 Acute pancreatitis is a health condition in which the pancreas becomes inflamed and swollen.
-Acute pancreatitis develops quickly and often gets better after treatment.

-Lipase testing is sometimes used in the diagnosis of chronic pancreatitis, a long-term condition that can cause permanent damage to the pancreas.
+Lipase testing is sometimes used to diagnose chronic pancreatitis, a long-term condition that can cause permanent damage to the pancreas.
 The lipase test may also be ordered to diagnose other health conditions including:

 - Intestinal obstruction or injury